Managing blast fumes

 Reporting blast fume incidents

 You must report significant blast fume incidents to the Explosives Inspectorate.
-A significant event is one that is of a level 3 intensity, breaches the mining lease boundary, or causes death or injury.
+A significant event is one that causes exposures, unplanned evacuations, fume management zone is breached or the fume leaves the lease boundary.

 Use our fume reporting template (DOCX, 394KB) to report on blast fumes.
 For further information, read our explanatory notes for fume reporting template (DOCX, 23KB).

 - Explosives safety alert 44: Prevention and management of blast fumes

 - Mines safety alert 269: Potential contamination of underground mine ventilation by blast fumes generated at an open-cut mine

 - Queensland Guidance Note 20: Management of oxides of nitrogen in open-cut blasting (PDF, 2.7MB)

 Presentations on the deployment and implementation of Queensland guidance note 20 (see above):